or

 What happened (both paths)

-2. instantiate() (or System.instantiate()) created one frozen configuration.
+2. instantiate() created one frozen configuration with a full path registry.

-3. Recommended path: evaluate() compiles the graph on first use, optionally runs validate_graph, then runs the evaluator.
+3. Recommended path: evaluate() compiles the graph on first use, validates, and returns a RunResult.

-4. Explicit path: compile_graph() created dependency nodes and handlers; validate_graph(..., configured_model=cm) ran static checks; evaluate() ran one execution with a fresh RunContext.
+4. Explicit path: compile_graph() built dependency nodes and handlers; validate_graph() ran static checks; Evaluator.evaluate() ran one execution with a fresh RunContext.